It could be an anniversary.

 The zine

 The indefinite exhibition series – hence the name Peter Pan Project – continues the book as a zine.
-The first issue is enclosed with the book and thematizes the exhibition of the same name Es könnte ein Jubiläum sein. with the collaboration of Roman Signer Space is in the smallest hut.
-For what?
-For flying, of course. and Thylacine's installation Schein (appearance), which marked both anniversary for the Artachment and starting point for the Peter Pan Project.
-With a visit to Signer's studio in St. Gallen and an interview with Thylacine, the zine bilingually complements the documentation of the works.
-The poster concept for the positions themselves was also realized in this course.
+The first issue is enclosed with the book and thematizes the exhibition of the same name Es könnte ein Jubiläum sein. with the collaboration of Roman Signer (Platz ist in der kleinsten Hütte.
+Für was?
+Zum Fliegen natürlich.) and Thylacine’s installation (Schein), which marked both the anniversary for the Artachment and the starting point for the Peter Pan Project.
+With a visit to Signer’s studio in St. Gallen and an interview with Thylacine, the zine bilingually complements the documentation of the works.
+The poster concept for the positions themselves was also realized in this context.